 Parental and sibling alienation are more common than we think or understand: it’s a topic that is important if we are to change how ‘the family’ works.
 Sadly, parental and sibling alienation is very real and has been around for years.

-It involves ‘the programming of a child by one parent, who attempts to denigrate, interfere and undermine the child’s relationship with the other parent.
-It also happens with siblings too where siblings become denigrated from one other.
+It involves ‘the programming of a child by one parent, who attempts to denigrate, interfere and undermine the child’s relationship with the other parent.’
+It also happens with siblings and can result in siblings becoming separated from one other.

 It is common in families and relationships.
 Family dynamics can be such that this kind of behaviour is slowly introduced.
 Feuding families and mismatched couples may also emulate this type of behaviour.

 It usually comes about because of one parent’s inability to separate from conflict with their partner and they instead choose to focus all their attention on the needs of the child.
 Psychiatrist Richard Gardner developed the concept some twenty years ago, brought about through child custody disputes.

 Fidler and Bala (Family Court Review 48, 2010) report both an increasing incidence and increased judicial findings of parental alienation; they also report estimates of parental alienation in eleven to fifteen per cent of divorces involving children; Bernet et al (American Journal of family Therapy, 2010) estimate that about one per cent of children and adolescents in North America experience parental alienation.